-The construction office is responsible for administering the New Jersey Uniform Construction Code (UCC) when permits are required.
-The typical application process requires the submission of a completed construction permit jacket, UCC Form F-100, the applicable sub code form (building, electrical, plumbing, fire, and/or elevator) and three sets of plans prepared by either the homeowner or a New Jersey licensed architect or engineer.
-If submitting large document plans (blueprints), Voorhees Township requests that the designer submit a digital copy in CD – pdf format – in order to reduce cost for record storage.
-The CD may be used in lieu of the required 3rd set of paper plans.
-(NOTE: See information under Construction Permits FAQs Minor Work for permits not requiring plans.)
+The Construction Office is responsible for administering the New Jersey Uniform Construction Code (UCC) when permits are required.
+The typical application process requires the submission of a completed construction permit jacket, UCC Form F-100, the applicable sub code form (building, electrical, plumbing, fire, and/or elevator) and two sets of plans prepared by either the homeowner (if home is owner-occupied) or a New Jersey licensed architect or engineer.
+If submitting large document plans, such as blueprints or architectural drawings, a digital copy of the plans must be submitted to inspections@voorheesnj.com.

 Permit Number: